 We obtain an analysis of market data at least every other year.
 Compensation of the Executives is compared to the compensation paid to executives holding comparable positions at similar companies.
-The companies used for this comparison are chosen by the Company and the Committee's consultant, Hewitt Associates, and consist of a group of about 30 manufacturing companies with revenues approximately one-half to double the revenues of the Company that participate in Hewitt Associates' database of executive pay.
-This peer group was originally chosen in 2003, but was revised in 2008 based on the Company's size as a result of the Altivity Transaction.
-The peer group used in 2008 was reviewed in 2009 and the Committee determined that it was still appropriate for 2009.
-Hewitt Associates tests the peer group results against data from broader general industry, manufacturing and forest products groups to ensure that the peer group provides an appropriate benchmark of executive compensation.
-The peer group used to develop 2009 compensation is listed below.
+The companies used for this comparison are chosen by the Company and the Committee's consultant, Meridian, and consist of a group of about 30 manufacturing companies with revenues approximately one-half to double the revenues of the Company.
+The peer group is reviewed annually and updated, if necessary, to ensure its appropriateness given any market changes.
+Meridian tests the peer group results against data from broader general industry, manufacturing and forest products groups to ensure that the peer group provides an appropriate benchmark of executive compensation.
+The peer group used to develop 2011 compensation is listed below.